Aightech/tne_project/README.md

 |:heavy_check_mark:|:grey_question:   |:grey_question:   |

 ### LabJack - lslpub_LabJack <a name="LabJack"></a>
-- **Brief**: Create a TCP connection with the LabJack and publish the samples on a LSL streams
+- **Brief**: Create a TCP connection with the LabJack and publish the samples on a LSL streams.
 - **Documentation & Git**: ~~[Doc link](https://aightech.github.io/lslpub_LabJack/html/index.html)~~ & [Git link](https://github.com/Aightech/lslpub_LabJack)
 - **Note**: not stable and not configurable.
 - **Compatibility**: